 The product label has loads of important information - from ingredients to safety instructions.
-It's a good idea to have your provincial Poison Control Centre number on hand, which can be located here:
+It's a good idea to have your provincial Poison Control Centre number on hand, which can be located here: Canadian Association for Poison Centres and Clinical Toxicology (infopoison.ca) or you can call the new Canadian national number at 1-844-POISON-X or 1-844-7669.

-http://www.capcc.ca/.
 If you ever have any questions about a product, visit the company's website or call their 1-800 number, which is listed on all CCSPA member companies' products.